 Integrations > Computer AI Agents

-Skyvern is an open-source platform (AGPL-3.0 license) designed to automate browser-based workflows using Large Language Models (LLMs) and computer vision.
+Skyvern is an open-source platform (AGPL-3.0 license) built to automate browser-based workflows using Large Language Models (LLMs) and computer vision.
+With Skyvern 2.0’s groundbreaking 85.8% performance on the WebVoyager benchmark, it has become one of the most capable browser automation platforms available.
 Its ability to understand and interact with web pages based on natural language prompts makes it a versatile tool for automating tasks within Tallyfy processes that involve web interactions.

 Skyvern aims to replace brittle automation scripts by enabling AI agents to parse items in a browser’s viewport in real-time, create an interaction plan, and execute it.
-It is designed to work even on websites it hasn’t encountered before and to be resilient to website layout changes.
+It’s designed to work even on websites it hasn’t encountered before and to be resilient to website layout changes.

 Key aspects of Skyvern include:

 - Open Source with Cloud Option: The core Skyvern logic is open-source (AGPL-3.0), allowing for self-hosting.
-They also offer a managed cloud version (
+They also offer Skyvern Cloud (

 app.skyvern.com